peteroupc/peteroupc.github.io/colorgen.md

 There are at least two conventions for XYZ colors:

-- In one convention ("absolute XYZ"), the Y component represents an absolute luminance in candelas per square meter (cd/m<sup>2</sup>).
+- **Absolute XYZ.** In this convention, the Y component represents an absolute luminance in candelas per square meter (cd/m<sup>2</sup>).
-- In another convention ("relative XYZ"), the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
+- **Relative XYZ.** In this convention, the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
 Specifically, the relative XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the black point, then multiplied by a normalizing factor such as 1 or 100.
 Here, the black point is generally, but not always, the absolute XYZ color `[0, 0, 0]` ("absolute black").

-The following methods, in the pseudocode below, convert a companded sRGB color (`rgb`) to and from a relative XYZ color, where a Y of 0 means "absolute black":
+The following methods, in the pseudocode below, convert a color between companded sRGB (`rgb`) and relative XYZ color, treating a Y of 0 as "absolute black":
 - `XYZFromsRGB(rgb)` and  `XYZTosRGB(xyz)` treat a Y of 1 as the D65 white point.
 - `XYZFromsRGBD50(rgb)` and  `XYZTosRGBD50(xyz)` treat a Y of 1 as the D50 white point (see note 2 later in this section)<sup>[(15)](#Note15)</sup>.